 Our Insider Trading and Disclosure Policy prohibits our NEOs, employees, directors, consultants, advisors, and contractors (as well as members of their immediate families and households, and family trusts (or similar entities) controlled by or benefiting such persons) from engaging in any short sale, "sale against the box," or any equivalent hedging transaction involving the Company's stock (or the stock of any of the Company's business partners in any of the situations described above).
 A short sale involves selling shares that a person does not own at a specified price with the expectation that the price will go down so that such person can buy the shares at a lower price before such person has to deliver them.
-Many hedging transactions such as "cashless" collars, forward sales, equity swaps and other similar or related arrangements may indirectly involve a short sale, and the Company's Insider Trading Compliance Officer will assess any such proposed transactions and determine whether such proposed transactions would violate the Insider Trading and Disclosure Policy.
-In addition, a person may not engage in a "hedging" transaction if the person is trading in Company stock pursuant to a "blind trust" or a Rule 10b5-1(c) trading program.
+Many hedging transactions such as "cashless" collars, forward sales, equity swaps and other similar or related arrangements may indirectly involve a short sale, and the Company's Insider Trading Compliance Officer will assess any such proposed transactions and determine whether such persons if the person is trading in Company stock pursuant to a "blind trust" or a Rule 10b5-1(c) trading program.
 The Company also recommends that a person not margin or pledge the Company stock to secure a loan and that a person not purchase Company stock "on margin" (that is, borrow funds to purchase stock, including in connection with exercising any Company stock options).